Another round of severe weather forecast for Southern Plains

 OKLAHOMA CITY (AP) — Officials closed schools, evacuated military aircraft and issued high-water warnings Monday with another round of severe weather potentially including tornadoes forecast for the Southern Plains.

 School districts in Oklahoma City, nearby Norman and elsewhere canceled classes as forecasts also call for hail and wind gusts of up to 80 mph (128 kph) in Oklahoma.
 A flood watch is in effect for the greater Oklahoma City region.
-Strong winds and hail also are forecast for West Texas and other areas.
+Strong winds and hail also are forecast for West Texas where school districts in Abilene and elsewhere were sending students home early.

+In Oklahoma City, emergency management officials opened the Multi-Agency Coordination Center, an underground bunker on the city's northeast side that serves as a clearinghouse for coordinating information about severe weather events and other major emergencies.

+Some flights at Will Rogers World Airport in Oklahoma City were canceled to avoid damage to aircraft and the possibility of extended delays elsewhere.

-The National Weather Service said the storm system will move later Monday into western Arkansas.
+The National Weather Service placed several counties under a tornado watch, calling it a "particularly dangerous situation."
+The weather service said the storm system will move later Monday into western Arkansas.
 The threat of severe weather will continue into Tuesday.

 It's the latest round of severe weather to strike the region after a spate of tornadoes raked the Southern Plains on Friday and Saturday, leaving widespread damage and some people injured.